gdosreis/Selenium-Mbunit-SeleniumGrid/Documentation.md

 -Dwebdriver.chrome.driver is used to set up the chromedriver path.
 -Dwebdriver.ie.driver is used to set up the InternetExplorerDriver path.

-    -port 4441
+    -port xxxx

--port 4441 is used to set up the port used by the hub.
+-port  is used to set up the port used by the hub.